Timelines, Programs, and Resources for Computer Science Students

 There is only one way to describe career prospects in computer science: growing.
-PhD graduates can pursue career opportunities across academia, private industry and government.
-The Bureau of Labor Statistics projects double digit growth nationally between 2014 and 2024 in a range of technology-based career fields, including for computer scientists and software developers.
-Explore four potential employment avenues a PhD in computer science could lead to in the table below.
+Ph.D. graduates can pursue career opportunities across academia, private industry, and government.
+Explore four potential employment avenues a Ph.D. in computer science could lead to in the table below.

-Computer scientists use their programming and analytical skills to solve problems in nearly every field, from environmental engineering to video game design.
+Computer scientists use their programming and analytical skills to solve problems in nearly every field.
 They may write algorithms to mine financial data, design robots to tackle manufacturing issues, or write new software used by a navigation system in a vehicle.

-Using skills in data modeling and knowledge of computing systems, computer systems engineers design efficient and effective computing information systems for universities, K-12 schools, government organizations and private organizations.
+Using skills in data modeling and knowledge of computing systems, computer systems analysts design efficient and effective computing information systems for universities, K-12 schools, government organizations, and private organizations.

 Network architects are the people who design, developer and build data communication networks.
 These might include the networks businesses use for internet and intranets, data connections between multiple companies and locations, or cloud infrastructures that serve a multitude of users.